PRACTICE

 BIO

 Britt Ransom (b.
-Lima, Ohio 1987) is an artist and educator based between Pittsburgh, Pennsylvania and New Orleans, Louisiana.
-Ransom is a recent member of the New Museum’s New Inc. Social Architecture cohort and a recent recipient of the Heinz Endowment Creative Development Award.
-Her work has been recognized and supported through the Hopper Prize, Formlabs User Impact Award, Joan Mitchell Center Residency, Los Angeles Clean Tech Incubator (LACI) Residency, Santa Monica Camera Obscura Residency, Workshop Residence-San Francisco, The Arctic Circle Residency, and the College Art Association Professional Development Award.
+Lima, Ohio, 1987) is an artist and educator based in Pittsburgh, PA.
+Ransom is a recent member of the New Museum’s New Inc Social Architecture cohort and a recipient of the Heinz Endowment Creative Development Award.
+She has participated in the Joan Mitchell Center Residency, Los Angeles Clean Tech Incubator (LACI) Residency, Santa Monica Camera Obscura Residency, Workshop Residence–San Francisco, The Arctic Circle Residency, and other residencies and visiting positions.
+Her work has also been recognized and supported through the Hopper Prize, Formlabs User Impact Award, and the College Art Association Professional Development Award.

-Ransom’s work has been shown recently at the New Museum’s New Inc DEMO 2024, Ohr-O’Keefe Museum of Art, Antenna, The Ogden Museum of Southern Art, Contemporary Art Center New Orleans, Pitzer College Art Galleries, Honor Fraser, Royale Projects, Torrance Art Museum, Schering Stiftung (Transmediale, Berlin), Missouri State University, Texas Women’s University, The University of Dallas, and the Chicago Artists Coalition.
+Ransom’s work has been shown recently at New Museum’s New Inc DEMO 2024 (New York, NY), Louisiana State University (Baton Rouge, LA), Philips Exeter Academy & Louis Kahn Library (Exeter, NH), Co-Prosperity (Chicago, IL), Ohr-O’Keefe Museum of Art (Biloxi, MS), Antenna (New Orleans, LA), The Ogden Museum of Southern Art (New Orleans, LA), Contemporary Art Center New Orleans (New Orleans, LA), Pitzer College Art Gallery (Claremont, CA), Honor Fraser (Los Angeles, CA), Royale Projects (Los Angeles, CA), Torrance Art Museum (Torrance, CA), Schering Stiftung as part of Transmediale (Berlin, Germany), Missouri State University (Springfield, MO), Texas Woman’s University (Denton, TX), The University of Dallas (Irving, TX), and the Chicago Artists Coalition (Chicago, IL).

-In 2017, Ransom was the SIGGRAPH Studio Chair and in 2019, as the SIGGRAPH Art Gallery Chair, one of the largest annual computer graphics conferences in the United States.
-Additionally, she was supported by the U.S. Bureau of Educational and Cultural Affairs as a fellow through ZERO1’s fellowship teaching exchange in Pachuca, Mexico.
+In 2017, Ransom was the SIGGRAPH Studio Chair and in 2019 the SIGGRAPH Art Gallery Chair, roles within one of the largest annual computer graphics conferences in the United States.
+She was also supported by the U.S. Bureau of Educational and Cultural Affairs as a fellow through ZERO1’s fellowship teaching exchange in Pachuca, Mexico.
+She currently serves on the Board of Directors for the Emma S. & Reverdy C. Ransom Foundation and the Freedom to Grow Legacy Center (New Orleans, LA), and has previously served on the Board of Directors for New Media Caucus.
+Ransom is the great-granddaughter of civil rights activist Reverdy C. Ransom.

-Britt is currently an Associate Professor of Art at Carnegie Mellon University where she is the area chair of Sculpture, Installation, and Site Work.
+Britt Ransom is currently a tenured Associate Professor of Art at Carnegie Mellon University (Pittsburgh, PA), where she serves as area Chair of Sculpture, Installation, and Site Work.
 She has held previous academic appointments at California State University Long Beach (Long Beach, CA) and Southern Methodist University (Dallas, TX).
+Ransom has spent the last 15 years in full-time tenure-track faculty roles and in academic leadership and director positions She received her BFA in Art and Technology from The Ohio State University (2008) and her MFA in Electronic Visualization / New Media from the University of Illinois at Chicago (2011).

 Abbreviated CV